Frequently Asked Questions

 Q: What do the campers eat?

-A: Camp Bauercrest is well versed in creating kid friendly menus, following special diets, and knowing which food allergies our campers and volunteers have.
+A: Camp Avoda is well versed in creating kid friendly menus, following special diets, and knowing which food allergies our campers and volunteers have.
 Breakfast, lunch, and dinner are in the dining hall.
 We have snacks and water available throughout the day.

 Q: How old are the campers?